dylanbathurst/junktab/README.md

-# Dev Helper
+# Junktab
 An electron based menu bar app for mac.

-Dev helper is a very simple a text editor that you can show/hide with convenient keyboard shortcuts `Command + Shift + X` to open and `esc` to close.
+Junktab is a very simple a text editor that you can show/hide with convenient keyboard shortcuts `Command + Shift + X` to open and `esc` to close.
 This is very useful to keep you in flow while coding.

 ## Usage
 While coding in your editor of choice, if you would like to remove a line of code (ex. `console.log('foo')`) temporarily but not delete it completely you would highlight the line, `Command + c` to copy, `Command + Shift + X` top open dev helper, `Command + v` to paste, `esc` to close dev helper and return focus to your cursor in your text editor.